ro6ley/BombShell/README.md

 # BombShell

-A simple shell buuilt using Rust.
+A simple shell built using Rust.

 ### Getting started